 Results revealed that both NaCl and KCl significantly inhibited seed germination and seedling growth at concentrations of 1% and 2%, with complete suppression of germination observed at these levels.
 In contrast, at 0.5% concentration, seeds exhibited delayed and reduced germination, shorter root and shoot lengths, and decreased seedling vigor compared to the control group.
 Notably, KCl-treated seeds displayed slightly higher germination percentages and vigor indices than those exposed to NaCl, suggesting that potassium ions are less toxic to seedling development than sodium ions under similar osmotic conditions.

-This study confirms that elevated salt concentrations adversely affect the early growth stages of Cicer arietinum, with NaCl exerting a more detrimental effect than KCl.
+This study confirms that elevated salt concentrations adversely affect the early growth stages of Cicer arietinum L., with NaCl exerting a more detrimental effect than KCl.
 The findings highlight the need for developing salt-tolerant chickpea varieties and adopting sustainable soil and water management practices in saline-prone agricultural regions.
 The methodology and quantitative indicators used in this research also provide a reliable screening approach for assessing salt tolerance in other leguminous crops.

-Keywords: Salt stress, Seed germination, Cicer arietinum, NaCl, KCl, Seedling growth, Germination percentage
+Keywords: Salt stress, Seed germination, Cicer arietinum L., NaCl, KCl, Seedling growth, Germination percentage

 INTRODUCTION